Carpet offers more versatility,

 Frieze carpets are constructed with highly twisted fibers that result in excellent durability for high traffic areas.
 The fibers are short and curl in various directions, which easily hides footprints and vacuum marks.
 It is often referred to as the "trackless" carpet.Frieze carpets are extremely popular and are among the most resilient carpets you can purchase today.
 This carpet is also very easy to clean.
 Your options in Frieze carpets range from a neat nub to a casual loose look that has become very popular today.

-Many looped pile or 'berber' carpets are also very popular and tend to retain their new looking appearance overall better than a cut pile, most especially at the entry level of quality.
+Many looped pile or 'berber' carpets are also very popular and tend to retain their new looking appearance overall better than a cut pile, most especially at the entry level.

 Although level loop carpet is used mostly in commercial settings, some residential Berbers are available for use in your home.
 The level loop construction has loops of the same height, sometimes with printed patterns on the smooth surface.